hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_6/epistles_second_series/515_054_swami_ramakrishnananda.md

 Ramakrishna, nourished with his heart's blood, be afraid of worm-bites?
-"The wicked criticise the conduct of the magnanimous, which is extraordinary and whose motives are difficult to fathom" (Kalidasa's *Kumârasambhavam*.) — remember all this and forgive this fool.
+"The wicked criticise the conduct of the magnanimous, which is extraordinary and whose motives are difficult to fathom" (Kalidasa's *Kumārasambhavam*.) — remember all this and forgive this fool.
 It is the will of the Lord that people of this land have their power of introspection roused, and does it lie in anybody to check His progress?
 I want no name — I want to be a voice without a form.
 I do not require